strapy-project/strapy/doc/source/usage/quick_start.rst

     Figure 2: output of interferometer depicted in figure 1 for a displacement sweep of one wavelength.

-This demonstrates the basic usage of `scampy`, however as there is no possibility of optical cavity formation, the true utility of the software may not be clear.
+This demonstrates the basic usage of `strapy`, however as there is no possibility of optical cavity formation, the true utility of the software may not be clear.
 Cavity formation can be demonstrated by adding a partially reflecting mirror in the path between nodes 4 and 7, creating a pair of coupled weak Fabry-Perot